jup-ag/space-station/docs/index.md

 - Old hostnames will be fully deprecated in the next 6 months on **1 June 2025**.
 - Old hostnames during this period will have reduced rate limits to facilitate migration to the new API.
-- Self hosted API will not be maintained moving forward.

 ## Help us help you